manabanana/RNAseq_from_CPS1_Narra2016/Trim_sequences.md

 cd /extra/manabanana/oldRNAseq_Narra2016

-#Get the unique part of the name for each fastq file to use as the base name for input and output files
+#Get the unique part of each fastq file to use as the base name for input and output files
 #Need to add _1 to get the unique file names, otherwise trimmomatic will run twice for the _1 (forward) and _2 (reverse) files
 for i in fastq/*_1.fastq
 do